sskorol/docker-selenium-samples/README.md

 Video / HAR attachment process is triggered in `BaseTestListener`.

 Note that this project depends on [browsermob-proxy-rest](https://github.com/sskorol/browsermob-proxy-rest).
 So first you'll need to deploy it into your local maven repository.
+You may also want to build BMP image from [docker-browsermob-proxy](https://github.com/sskorol/docker-browsermob-proxy).

+HAR attachment is implemented as an embedded version of [HAR Viewer](http://www.softwareishard.com/har/viewer).

 Use the following command to run tests against docker containers:
 ```